Working as a security guard

 - Failure to comply can lead to charges.

 Any person who is paid to primarily guard or patrol, for the purpose of protecting persons or property, falls within the definition of a security guard for licensing purposes.

 The required test has 60 multiple-choice questions, takes up to 90 minutes.
 For more information on testing, see the website of Serco, which administers the tests.

 Training programs for newcomers in the GTA

-The website of the Ontario Ministry of Community Safety & Correctional Services provides information on training requirements and becoming licenced in the province.
+The website of the Ministry of the Attorney General provides information on training requirements and becoming licenced in the province.
 A list is provided of authorized training organizations and there are many, including private career colleges, community colleges, and licenced agencies.

 Security guard basic training courses can be either classroom- or web-based, but if web-based, the course must allow for real-time interaction with an instructor.

 The course must be at least 40 hours long, including certification in Emergency First Aid/CPR (although applicants who already have a valid First Aid/CPR certificate can opt out of this portion of the course.)

 Topics for the security guard course must include: